 - Some cats dislike the sound of the hook and loop closures

-- The jacket or vest design may be overwhelming for some cats
+- Vest design may be overwhelming for some cats

-#3 PUPTECK Checkered Frills Soft Mesh Dog Vest Harness
+#3 Budget Pick: PupTeck Checkered Frills Soft Mesh Dog Vest Harness

-This harness takes a few cues from the Kitty Holster.
+This PupTeck adjustable cat harness seems to take a few cues from the Kitty Holster.
 It’s a vest-style harness with wide, comfortable straps and features an open butterfly-shape design.
-This allows you to put it on your cat without slipping anything over their sensitive head.
+This allows you to put it on your cat without slipping anything over his sensitive head.

 - Features wide, comfortable straps

-- A great choice for cats who don’t like harnesses slipped over their heads
+- Good for cats who don’t like harnesses slipped over their heads

 - Some cats bolt at the sound of hook-and-loop closures

-#4 PetSafe Come With Me Kitty Harness & Bungee Cat Leash
+#4 Best Lightweight: PetSafe Come with Me Kitty Harness & Bungee Leash

 Because the harness is very open, however, it’s not the most secure design and not ideal for feline escape artists or cats in high-risk environments.
-This harness is ideal for going to the veterinarian and other short trips in the car.
+This harness is, however, ideal for an indoor cat when going to the veterinarian and for taking other short trips in the car.

 - Perfect for cats who need a lightweight harness